afontcu/afontcu.dev/content/blog/autonomy/index.md

 </figure>
 </p>

 _(Yes, I actually drew this on a post-it.
-I was in the middle of a totally unrelated conversation, and I had to pretend I was taking notes)._
+I was in the middle of an unrelated conversation, and I had to pretend I was taking notes)._

+While movement exists because there's a goal, it is hard to track progress.
+Things move, but you might not see real progress.

+I grant you that – having constraints sounds "bad".
+They don't look like a cool thing, and we tend to blame them when things don't go as expected.

 What if we thought about constraints as challenges?